jimeh/ps4-20th-tool/README.md

 ## Usage

 ```
-usage: ps4-20th-tool <command>
+usage: ps4-20th-tool <command> [<args>]

 Commands:
-   lookup  Lookup the SP (redirect code) and the secret URL.
+   find   Lookup the SP (redirect code) and the secret URL.
    brute  Attempt to a brute force attack against the redirect page, trying
           every possible combination of 2 and 3 characters.
+   auto   Checks for new secret URL and clues being tweeted every 0.5 seconds,
+          when new secret URL is up and clues have been posted, the web form
+          is automatically submitted.
+Requires path to config JSON file as
+          argument, example: ps4-20th-tool auto auto-config.json
 ```